diegomendezp/Ironhack-lectures-v3/content/module1/01 - Week 1/functions exercise - pass greetings around.md

 // Task 3.
 Create an object and name it 'greeting'.
-	// Copy the functions from the array "globalGreetings" to the object 'greeting'
+	// Copy the functions from the array "globalGreetings" to the object 'greeting' and make them into methods with new names:
-  // by using the dot notation.
+  // `inEnglish`, `inSpanish`, `inRussian`.

+	// After you are done uncomment the below line to see if it is working:

+  /*

-  // greetings.inEnglish() should log "Hello" to the console.
+  greeting.inEnglish() // should log "Hello"
-	// greetings.inSpanish() should log "Hola" to the console.
+	greeting.inSpanish() // should log "Hola"
-	// greetings.inRussian() should log "Privjet" to the console.
+	greeting.inRussian() // should log "Privjet"

+	*/

 let greeting = {};
 greeting.inEnglish = globalGreetings[0];